Radical Friendship: Loving Yourself and Finding Your People in an Unjust World

-If you are registering via a mobile devices such as a phone or tablet, you can scroll right and left and up and down within the form if it is partially obscured or cut off.
+If you are registering via a mobile device such as a phone or tablet, you can scroll right and left and up and down within the form below if it is partially obscured or cut off.
 Please contact firstname.lastname@example.org if you need assistance.

 Registration Fees include Teacher Support

 New York Insight Meditation Center has streamlined the registration fee levels.
 Members of our Circle of Friends are eligible to receive 20% off of the Sustaining Rate via a code provided in the email confirming membership, which you can enter after clicking the Sustaining Level registration.